S. Davies is a writer, speaker, and communications coach. She teaches her clients how to express themselves with power and impact.

 Using your workshop of seminar handouts as a script for your speech is a waste of your time and a waste of your audience's time.
-So many people make this mistake when they give a speech because they haven't take then time to prepare and practice their material ahead of time.
+So many people make this mistake when they give a speech because they haven't taken the time to prepare and practice their material ahead of time.
 When you read directly from a sheet that you've given your audience, they'll soon lose interest and tune out.
 They might even wonder why you didn't just send them the handout to read on their own instead of spending their time

-5. Speak to your audience.
-If you are using visual aids (flip charts, slide screens), make sure that they are positioned so that everyone can see them clearly without having to twist or crane their necks.
+If you are using visual aids (flip charts, slideshows), make sure that they are positioned so that everyone can see them clearly without having to twist or crane their necks.
 Also, make sure that you always project your voice outward towards the audience.
 Don’t speak to your visual aids, speak to your audience.
-One way to remember to face your audience and offer plenty of eye-contact is to imagine that your audience must lip-read your presentation in order to fully comprehend it.
+One way to remember to face your audience and offer plenty of eye contact is to imagine that your audience must lip-read your presentation in order to fully comprehend it.
 If the majority of your audience is sitting on one side of the room with only a few on the other side, address both sides of the room equally.

 Without being too judgmental, the next time you are in the audience watching someone give a speech, see if you can notice any of the common mistakes listed above.
 Do you find them distracting?
-Do the mistakes influence your receptiveness to the content in the speech.
+Do the speaker's mistakes influence your receptiveness to the content of the speech?
 By regularly attending speeches and seminars and noticing how the speakers conduct themselves, you'll start to gain insight into what separates the average speakers from the spectacular speakers!